wanderview/storage-corruption-reporting/explainer.md

 ```

-The “type” value is the main Reporting API key used to separate this kind of report from other kinds of reports.
+The "type” value is the main Reporting API key used to separate this kind of report from other kinds of reports.

-The “reason” value indicates why the report and action were taken.
-The only value would be “corruption” for now, but in the future could include values to indicate deletion due to quota eviction or clear-site-data.
+The "reason" value indicates why the report and action were taken.
+The only value would be "corruption" for now, but in the future could include values to indicate deletion due to quota eviction or clear-site-data.

-The “api” value is also an enumeration defining the storage subsystem where the corruption was detected; e.g. “indexeddb”, “cache”, “localstorage”.
+The "api" value is also an enumeration defining the storage subsystem where the corruption was detected; e.g. "indexeddb", "cache", "localstorage".

-The “action_taken” value would be constrained to an enumeration of defined values; e.g. “none”, “api_wiped”, and “origin_wiped”.
+The "action_taken" value would be constrained to an enumeration of defined values; e.g. "none", "api_wiped", and "origin_wiped".
 These would indicate if no action was taken, if a particular storage subsystem was wiped, or the entire origin was wiped respectively.

-The “debug” value would be allowed to contain browser-specific information about what failed.
+The "debug" value would be allowed to contain browser-specific information about what failed.
 For example, chromium browsers might report that the problem was in LevelDB checksums, etc.

 These reports would be available via both the server mechanism defined in the Reporting API [[1]] and the Reporting Observer [[2]].
 The Reporting Observer would let sets programmatically process the corruption report on the client.
 There would be no timing guarantees about when the report is issued.

 The proposal does not include a new header type.
-Instead storage reports would go to the “default” report group similar to intervention, deprecation, and crash report types defined in the Reporting API spec.
+Instead storage reports would go to the "default" report group similar to intervention, deprecation, and crash report types defined in the Reporting API spec.

 ## Considered Alternatives